-- Original enrollment.
+- Initial enrollment.
 You may enroll in Medicare parts A and B from three months before until three months after your 65th birthday.

 - Medigap enrollment.
-You may enroll in a supplemental Medigap policy for up to six months after you turn 65.
+You may enroll in a supplemental Medigap policy for up to 6 months after you turn 65.

 - Special enrollment.
-Under special circumstances, you may qualify for a special enrollment period of eight months.
+Under special circumstances, you may qualify for a special enrollment period of 8 months.

 There are many Medicare Advantage plans in Arkansas.
 To narrow your options, keep these things in mind:

 - Coverage needs.
 Many Medicare Advantage plans offer coverage that original Medicare doesn’t, such as dental, vision, and hearing coverage.
 Make a list of the benefits you want, and refer to it as you compare plans.

 - Plan performance.
 Every year, The Centers for Medicare & Medicaid Services (CMS) publishes performance data for Medicare plans.
-Plans are rated from one to five stars, with five being the best.
+Plans are rated from one to 5 stars, with 5 being the best.

 - Out-of-pocket costs.
 Premiums, deductibles, copayments, and coinsurance will affect how much you pay for your health coverage.
-You can use the Medicare.gov Plan Finder tool to compare costs for specific Medicare Advantage plans.
+You can use Medicare’s plan finder tool to compare costs for specific Medicare Advantage plans.